dotnet/msbuild/documentation/project-docs/SDK-PR-guide.md

 | Major        | Yearly (Nov) | RC2               | Mid-September            |
 | Minor        | Quarterly    | Preview 3         | End of the month prior to preview 3 (~7 weeks prior to release) |
 | Servicing    | Monthly      | N/A               | Third Tuesday of prior month (signoff is ~28th of each month) |

+### Tactics approval
+Even releases that are in lockdown can still take changes as long as they are approved and the final build isn't complete.
+To break a change through tactics, mark it with the label servicing-consider and update the description to include 5 sections (Description, Customer Impact, Regression?, Risk, Testing).
+See previously approved bugs for examples by looking for the [servicing-approved](https://github.com/dotnet/sdk/pulls?q=is%3Apr+label%3AServicing-approved+is%3Aclosed) label

 ## External contributions
 External contributions are encouraged and welcome.
 There are so many teams working in this repo that it can be hard to track.